2022 New Smyrna Visitors Bureau 200

-The 2022 New Smyrna Visitors Bureau 200 was an NASCAR Whelen Modified Tour race that was held on February 12, 2022.
+The 2022 New Smyrna Visitors Bureau 200 was a NASCAR Whelen Modified Tour race that was held on February 12, 2022.
 It was contested over 200 laps on the 0.48 mi short track.
 It was the first race of the 2022 NASCAR Whelen Modified Tour season.
 Matt Hirschman, driving for owner Roy Hall, collected his first victory of the season.